entjos/JointFPM/benchmark/numerical-integration.md

 Once we use 20+ integration points, the predicted values are pretty close to each other.
-With 30+ integration points the two methods (Romberg vs Gaussian quadrature) are largely perfectly overlapping.
+With 30+ integration points the two methods (Romberg vs Gaussian quadrature) are even closer.

 # Benchmark